 Is anyone trying to tackle this problem?

 The concerns regarding the influence of drug companies on medical research are not new.
 In fact, in 1959 Senator Kefauver held congressional hearings on this topic.
 Despite the concern, it took until 1991 for the American Medical Association to issue ethics guidelines addressing drug marketing and industry gifts.
 But that didn’t solve the problem.
 In 2008, Senator Grassley led another congressional inquiry on the topic after a series of scandals erupted, including a prominent psychiatrist who failed to report over $1 million in payments.
-In 2009 the Institute of Medicine crafted a report with suggestions to address the conflict of interest in medical research.
+In 2009 the Institute of Medicine crafted a report with suggestions to address conflicts of interest in medical research.
 And in 2010 the US government passed the Physician Payments Sunshine Act requiring drug and device makers to report any payments or other transfers of value made to doctors or teaching hospitals.
 Yet the problem persists.

 There are a few glimmers of hope.
 The International Committee of Medical Journal Editors is currently considering adopting a policy “that would refer researchers who commit major disclosure errors to their institutions for possible charges of research misconduct.”